 - 1. Background information: Describe the scope of the project including the location, type and size of the project - 2.
 Maps: Include a location map, showing total site area, all improvements, areas of disturbance, areas that will not be disturbed - 3.
 Existing vegetation: Show the type of vegetation that exists at the construction site, including surrounding site vegetation - 4.
 Surface Waters: Include information relative to onsite and adjacent off-site surface waters - 5.
 Floodplain/Floodway Boundaries: Locate flood plains and floodway boundaries - 6.
 Wetlands: Include all wetlands that may be impacted by the construction activity - 7.
 Drainage Patterns: Include drainage patterns that could be affected by the construction activity - 8.
 Existing and Final Contours: Show all existing and final contours - 9.
-Soil Types: Contain a description of Hydrologic Soil Groups and the locations of different soil types with boundaries

-10.Onsite Storage: Include material waste, fill and equipment storage areas

-11. Construction Phasing Plan: Include the contractor and subcontractor staging and sequence of all construction activities

-12. Temporary and Permanent Soil Stabilization Plans:

-Include all temporary and permanent soil stabilization plans
+Soil Types: Contain a description of Hydrologic Soil Groups and the locations of different soil types with boundaries - 10.Onsite Storage: Include material waste, fill and equipment storage areas - 11.
+Construction Phasing Plan: Include the contractor and subcontractor staging and sequence of all construction activities - 12.
+Temporary and Permanent Soil Stabilization Plans: Include all temporary and permanent soil stabilization plans - 13.
+Maintenance Inspection Schedule: Include a maintenance inspection schedule - 14.
+Construction Pollution Prevention Measures: Describe all construction pollution prevention measures that will be used to control litter, construction chemicals and construction debris

-13. Maintenance Inspection Schedule: Include a maintenance inspection schedule to control litter, construction chemicals and construction debris 15.
-Post-Construction Stormwater Management Practices: Include post-construction stormwater management practices, if needed by the permit as noted in Table 2, Appendix B of Construction Permit GP-0-15-002
+15. Post-Construction Stormwater Management Practices: Include post-construction stormwater management practices, if needed by the permit as noted in Table 2, Appendix B of Construction Permit GP-0-15-002